CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Application-Layer/_index.md

 You can view the current status of all devices regarding their time synchronization with a given NTP server, stratum, and application.

+{{<expand "show ntp">}}

-This example shows the time synchronization status for all devices in the NVIDIA reference architecture.
-You can see that all border, leaf, and spine switches rely on the out-of-band management server running *ntpq* to provide their time and that they are all in time synchronization.
+The following  example shows the time synchronization status for all devices in the NVIDIA reference architecture.

+All border, leaf, and spine switches rely on the out-of-band management server running *ntpq* to provide their time; they are all synchronized.
 The out-of-band management server uses the *titan.crash-ove* server running *ntpq* to obtain and maintain time synchronization.
-And the NetQ server uses the *eterna.binary.net* server running *chronyc* to obtain and maintain time synchronization.
-The firewall switches are not time synchronized, which is appropriate.
-The *Stratum* value indicates the number of hierarchical levels the switch or host is from reference clock.
+Meanwhile, the NetQ server uses the *eterna.binary.net* server running *chronyc* to obtain and maintain time synchronization.
+The firewall switches are not time synchronized (which is expected).
+The *Stratum* value indicates the number of hierarchical levels the switch or host is from the reference clock.

 ```
 cumulus@switch:~$ netq show ntp